+This information explains how to care for your Penrose drain after you leave the hospital.
 Your nurse will review these instructions with you before you leave.
-He or she will also give you the supplies you will need.
+They’ll also give you the supplies you need.

 About Your Penrose Drain

-A Penrose drain is a soft, flat, flexible tube made of latex.
-Part of the drain will be inside your incision (surgical cut), and part of it will come out of your skin.
-A safety pin or a small tab is usually left at the end of the Penrose drain to prevent it from slipping into the wound (see Figure 1).
+Part of your Penrose drain will be inside your body.
+One or both ends of your drain will come out of your incision.
+Some blood and fluid will flow out of your drain onto a dressing (gauze bandage) around it.
+A safety pin or a small tab is usually left at the end of the drain to keep it from slipping into your wound (see Figure 1).

-How long you will have a Penrose drain depends on your surgery and the amount of drainage coming from your incision.
-As you heal, the amount of fluid will decrease.
-When you have no fluid draining from your Penrose drain for 24 hours, contact your doctor to make an appointment to remove it.
+How long you have your drain depends on your surgery and how much fluid is draining from your incision.
+As your incision heals, you’ll have less fluid.
+When no fluid drains from your Penrose drain for 24 hours, contact your doctor to make an appointment to remove it.

 Instructions for Changing Your Dressing

 - Paper tape